THUDM/AgentBench/README.md

 Fill in your OpenAI API Key at the correct location in `configs/agents/openai-chat.yaml`. (e.g. `gpt-3.5-turbo-0125`)

-You can try using `python -m src.client.agent_test` to check if your agent is configured correctly.
+You can try using `python -m src.client.agent_test` to check if your agent is configured correctlyy.

 By default, `gpt-3.5-turbo-0125` will be started.
 You can replace it with other agents by modifying the parameters: